MorrisCastro04/holbertonschool-web_front_end/html_advanced/README.md

 task 9: add level 2 heading to all sections

 task 10: add level 3 heading to Service, Works, About us and News

+task 11: styleguide to see all levels of heading